Cosmetic Gum Surgery — Everything You Need to Know

 The gum reshaping process involves a minor surgery.
 It is an in-office procedure completed in one visit.
 You will most likely remain awake during the surgery, with a local anesthetic numbing the gum area.
 The process will vary depending on whether your gums require augmentation or reduction.

-What Is the Process if My Gums Need Reduction?
+What Is the Process if My Gums Need Gum Reduction Surgery?

 Those who have a gingival smile might need gum reduction.
 Excessive gum coverage can make teeth look asymmetrical or too short for the mouth.
 If your gums need reducing, the doctor will remove the excess using a soft-tissue laser or scalpel.
 Note that this procedure is permanent.
 Any gums removed this way will not grow back, so you will only need to undergo gum reshaping once.